AMWA-TV/bcp-005-02/docs/NMOS-With-IPMX-HKEP.md

 Nodes compliant with this specification MUST implement [IS-04][] v1.3 or higher and [IS-05][] v1.1 or higher.

-As HDCP encryption applies only to audio and video streams using an RTP transport, any Receiver whose Flow `format` is neither `urn:x-nmos:format:audio` nor `urn:x-nmos:format:video`, or whose `transport` is neither `urn:x-nmos:transport:rtp` nor one of its subclassifications, and any Sender whose Flow `format` is neither `urn:x-nmos:format:audio` nor `urn:x-nmos:format:video`, or whose `transport` is neither `urn:x-nmos:transport:rtp` nor one of its subclassifications, MUST NOT implement this specification.

 ## HKEP

 A Receiver SHOULD provide a `urn:x-nmos:cap:transport:hkep` capability to indicate its support for Senders that use HDCP encryption and the HKEP protocol.
 A capability value of `true` indicates support for HDCP encryption and the HKEP protocol, while a value of `false` indicates that they are not supported.